DevExpress/devextreme-demos/JSDemos/Demos/Form/Validation/description.md

 Checks whether an editor value is in a specified range.

 - [StringLengthRule](/Documentation/ApiReference/UI_Components/dxValidator/Validation_Rules/StringLengthRule/)
-Demands that an editor value length is in a specified range.
+Requires that an editor value length is in a specified range.

 - [EmailRule](/Documentation/ApiReference/UI_Components/dxValidator/Validation_Rules/EmailRule/)
-Demands that an editor value matches the Email pattern.
+Requires that an editor value matches the Email pattern.

 - [AsyncRule](/Documentation/ApiReference/UI_Components/dxValidator/Validation_Rules/AsyncRule/)
 Allows you to add custom server-side validation logic.
 Rules of this type run last, only if all other rules passed.
 In this demo, an AsyncRule checks whether user input matches `test@dx-email.com`.